sofacles/take-this-paint/README.md

 ## Roadmap

-- Get a minimal reproducible example of my photo upload issue together and see if github-copilot-chat can tell me what's wrong or maybe post a question on StackOverflow.
+- Start using dotenv, get rid of my config file
 - Fix the casing on the form labels
 - Get a domain and an SSL cert
 - Get gmail API working with said cert